Adderall and Alcohol

 Adderall and Alcohol Dual Diagnosis Treatment

-Mixing alcohol and Adderall magnifies the side effects of both and may promote more use of both.
+Mixing alcohol and Adderall magnifies the side effects and may promote more use.
 One may be taken to offset the effects of the other, to enhance the “high,” or lessen the “crash” that can ensue when one substance wears off.
 Increased dosage of stimulants and intensified alcohol consumption can cause a person’s brain chemistry to be altered.

-If you are experiencing Adderall and alcohol addiction, it’s crucial to first get an accurate assessment of all the symptoms.
-When the symptoms have been evaluated by a mental health professional, it may be determined that another form of mental condition is present and needs a particular type of treatment.
+If you are experiencing Adderall and alcohol addiction, getting an accurate assessment of all the symptoms is crucial.
+When a mental health professional has evaluated the symptoms, it may be determined that another form of mental condition is present and needs a particular type of treatment.
 Very often, some combination of psychotherapy, medication, and/or lifestyle changes are effective for coping with functional.

 Detox is often considered the first stage of treatment.
-It will help you navigate the complicated process of Adderall and alcohol withdrawal, but it doesn’t address patterns of thought and behavior that contribute to drug use.
+It will help you navigate the complicated process of Adderall and alcohol withdrawal but doesn’t address patterns of thought and behavior contributing to drug use.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
 Clinicians can provide the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.

 Several different modalities of psychotherapy have been used in the treatment of mental health disorders along with addiction, including: